 Symptoms range from mild to severe.
 Constant or cyclical pelvic pain, heavy menstrual bleeding, and/or abnormal or prolonged periods are the most common symptoms.
 In some instances, the fibroids can lay on top of the urinary bladder, not allowing it to fill completely and causing urinary frequency.
 In rare cases, a fibroid can push on the ureter (tube connecting the kidney to the bladder), blocking the flow of urine into the bladder, causing kidney dysfunction.
 If you think you have uterine fibroids, take our quiz to see if your symptoms fit with this condition.
 Research treatment options and see if there is one that interests you the most.
 Talk with your primary care physician about getting you to the appropriate specialist.
 Or call to set up an appointment with one of our ECCO Medical physicians.

 How is this procedure performed?

-A needle is inserted into an artery in the left wrist using ultrasound-guidance.
+A needle is inserted into an artery in the left wrist using ultrasound-guidance to progress with the Uterine artery embolization procedure.
 A tiny wire is then threaded through that needle into the artery under X-ray guidance.
 That wire is then maneuvered down to the pelvis.
 Dye that can be seen on X-ray is injected into the pelvic arteries to identify the uterine artery.
 The wire is then advanced into the uterine artery.
 A tiny, specialized tube called a microcatheter is then advanced over the wire into the artery.
 Uterine artery embolization is then performed by injecting tiny beads into the vessels feeding the fibroids.
 These beads clump together and lodge in the capillary beds of the fibroids, cutting off their blood supply and causing them to shrink or disappear altogether.